SjonHortensius/Basic_Framework/README.md

 ## Basic template parser

-I believe a template-parser provides a healty barrier to prevent developers from including too much logic in their templates, since most of any processing should be done in the Action.
+I believe a template-parser provides a healthy barrier to prevent developers from including too much logic in their templates, since most of any processing should be done in the Action.
 This is why the Basic Template parser has a small feature-set:

 * Globally, any variable output is *untainted*; currently `htmlspecialchars` for html and `json_encode` for json are applied
-* Comments: `{!-- fix this --}`
+* Comments: `{!-- comment --}`
   * are removed server-side before outputting
 * echo public variables from the `Basic` namespace: `Welcome to {userinput['action']}`
   * allows using variables from controller/config or userinput.